shaft descent EDF, Hydro electric bulk water transfer

 The company is still headed up by Paul, who is supported by a multi-disciplined, forward thinking team with a talent for making seemingly impossible projects happen; the pioneering spirit remains and the company continues to provide innovative solutions to Clients problems.

-Having recently relocated to new premises just outside of London, WSG have an operational hub with outstanding facilities including a fully equipped engineering shop and electronics laboratory.
+Having recently relocated to new premises just outside of London, WSSG have an operational hub with outstanding facilities including a fully equipped engineering shop and electronics laboratory.

-This allows WSG to be very reactive to the needs of our clients for bespoke built Pipe Inspection Vehicles (PIV’s) and engineering solutions.
+This allows WSSG to be very reactive to the needs of our clients for bespoke built Pipe Inspection Vehicles (PIV’s) and engineering solutions.